 (Note: Prices, dates and other details are subject to change.)

 Below are some tips to help you make the most out of your ziplining experience.

 TIP #1: The best time to go ziplining is between late May and early October.
 That’s when there is also outdoor summer entertainment at Grouse Mountain, like the lumberjack show.
 Go ziplining and then stay for the show.

 TIP #2: If you can, go on a day when there are clear skies.
 The views are amazing, so infinitely better when there’s unlimited visibility.

-TIP #3: Do the 5-circuit tour if you can – the 4th and 5th lines are the longest and most thrilling.
+TIP #3: Do the five-circuit tour if you can – the fourth and fifth lines are the longest and most thrilling.

 TIP #4: There are lots of great opportunities for photos.
 You can’t carry bags with you on the ziplines, however, and cameras need to be strapped on.
 You can rent a video camera that fits on your helmet though, which is a great way to preserve the memories.
 You can also have a friend on the ground take photos of you, as the first couple of lines are easy to walk to.

 TIP #5: If ziplining in late fall, winter or early spring, dress warmly and wear gloves!
 If you don’t and it’s cold you’ll risk freezing and making the experience less enjoyable.
 Also, especially if taking part in the adventure after a period of rainy weather, wear boots as the terrain can get mucky.